 For a less targeted and more diverse approach to biotech investing, consider any of the following exchange-traded funds.

 - ARK Genomic Revolution ETF (ARKG)

 - Invesco Dynamic Biotechnology & Genome ETF (PBE)

 Many biotech products — like pharmaceuticals — are a necessity.
 And staples like these have proven their capacity to weather down markets.

 For example, in the first three months of 2020, the S&P 500 dropped by a sizable 26.7%, while the iShares Nasdaq Biotechnology Index ETF — a fund that tracks US biotech and pharmaceutical companies — only lost 15.6%.
 And in the past year, the same fund has outperformed the S&P 500’s 10.5% return with a 31.6% return of its own.

-The COVID-19 pandemic caused many markets to tank.
-But stocks in companies looking for effective COVID-19 treatments and vaccines have received increased interest — at least for now.
-This is just one example of the down market resilience of the biotech industry.
+The COVID-19 pandemic caused many markets to tank, but stocks in companies looking for effective COVID-19 treatments and vaccines received increased interest.
+This is just one example of the down-market resilience of the biotech industry.